ringcentral/ringcentral-community-app/README.md

 ## Usage

-> Only Tested at Ubuntu now
+> Only Tested at Ubuntu and Fedora now

 For Linux, download installer files (deb, AppImage and rpm) [here](https://github.com/embbnux/ringcentral-community-app/releases).